 The scourge of modern living… there are few who do not suffer from the stress that comes from information overload, complexity, time scarcity and the necessary multi-tasking we must all engage to survive in the busy world we now live in.
 A key to managing stress with aplomb is calmness and the ability to be grounded and centered in the midst of the storm of our modern lives.
 Sceletium, taken at sub-threshold doses, allows us to take a breath and see the world from a more spacious vantage, and thus use what would otherwise be “stressful”, as energy and inspiration.

 A calm mind is an intelligent mind.
 When we are relaxed, creativity springs freely and unbidden, memory performs when it is needed and overall cognition is improved.
-Both mesembrine and (even more strongly so) mesembrenone, key components in Sceletium, are known PDE4 Inhibitors.
+Mesembrenone, a key component in Sceletium, is a known PDE4 Inhibitor.
 PDE4 Inhibitors are known to have strongly pro-cognitive (including long-term memory improving), wakefulness-promoting and anti-inflammatory effects.
+A high-mesembrenone strain or extract of Sceletium would thus be an effective component of a CILTEP-style Nootropic stack in place of luteolin (derived from artichoke extract).

 As in the Cognitive Enhancement paragraph above, PDE4 Inhibitors also possess strong neuro-protective qualities, protecting the brain from excitoxic, hypoxic and inflammatory damage.
 Sceletium is generally protective of our brains and nervous systems from many of the various brain-damaging causes that may be inflicted upon us in our modern lives.